elec-e8408-mini-project-2025/project-documentation/README.md

 **8.burned calories:** an approximation of calories burned.
 The approximation MUST be based on count of steps and MAY additionally be based on average speed during the trip.

-**9.burned calories:** an approximation of calories burned.
-The approximation MUST be based on count of steps and MAY additionally be based on average speed during the trip.
+**9.web application:** The application running on the Raspberry Pi including the database and hosting services.

-**10.web application:** The application running on the Raspberry Pi including the database and hosting services.
+**10.LilyGo application:** The firmware and applications running on the LilyGo T-Watch smartwatch.

-**11.LilyGo application:** The firmware and applications running on the LilyGo T-Watch smartwatch.
+**11.System:**  The whole system including Raspberry Pi, LilyGo T-Watch smartwatch and relevant interfaces.

-**12.System:**  The whole system including Raspberry Pi, LilyGo T-Watch smartwatch and relevant interfaces.
+**12.SUD:**  System Under Development.

 ### Requirement levels